2024–25 1. FC Kaiserslautern season

-The 2024–25 season is the 125th season in the history of 1.
-FC Kaiserslautern and the third consecutive season in 2.
+The 2024–25 season was the 125th season in the history of 1.
+FC Kaiserslautern and the third consecutive season in the 2.
 Bundesliga.
-In addition to the domestic league, the team participated in the DFB-Pokal.
+In addition to the domestic league, the club participated in the DFB-Pokal.

 Summary

 On 22 June, Kaiserslautern's preparations for the start of 2.
 Bundesliga began.
 On the same day, the veteran midfielder Hendrick Zuck also signed an extension to his contract, the duration of which has not been announced.